 In better shape, but still clearly wishing for better days is the Indian Hill School down in Greene County, in the middle of the Piney Woods in the southeastern corner of the state.
 This school also has one of those nice pressed-metal shingle roofs, which doesn’t actually look like it’s in bad condition.

-Just a few clicks from Indian Hill is the most maintained of the bunch, the old Hurley School, now used as a community center.
+Just a few clicks from Indian Hill is the most maintained of the bunch, the old Howell School, now used as a community center.
 While the roof is a too-bright-red-for-me metal one, at least it’s keeping the building dry and safe.
 This one also has the distinction of being one of the few frame school buildings left in the state that have kept their original stain rather than being painted.
-Most of these 1920s schools, including Rosenwalds, were stained either brown or dark green, with white trim, just like Hurley.
+Most of these 1920s schools, including Rosenwalds, were stained either brown or dark green, with white trim, just like Howell.